serokell/blog-posts/Introduction to Free Monads/article.md

 More formally, a free structure over a set $S$ is a set $M,$ together with operations on elements of $M,$ such that:

 - There is an embedding[^embedding] $i: S\to M$.
-- $M$ is a minimal closure, i.e. it only contains all the results of applying $i$ to elements of $S$, and any results of applying the operations, defined as part of the structure, to the elements of $M$.
+- $M$ is a minimal closure, i.e., it only contains all the results of applying $i$ to elements of $S$, and any results of applying the operations, defined as part of the structure, to the elements of $M$.
 - The only laws that hold for the generated structure are those required to hold.

 [^embedding]: An embedding is an injective morphism.